Vanilla Birthday Cake with Old-Fashioned Vanilla Buttercream

 Round cake pans filled with batter.

-Bake the layers for 30-35 minutes, until they are well risen and firm.
+Bake the layers for 25 to 30 minutes, until they are set and a cake tester comes out clean.
 Cool the layers in the pans for five minutes, then unmold onto racks to finish cooling.

 Two round cakes on a wire rack.